Rutgers’ historic Big Ten start continues, beats Minnesota

 Minnesota: The Golden Gophers drop back to .500 in the conference and are in the midst of one of their toughest stretches.
 This was the first of a four-game stretch that includes just one home matchup against No. 15 Michigan State next Sunday.

-Rutgers: The upstart Scarlet Knights received eight votes in last week’s poll, are now winners of eight of their last nine and 13-0 at home.
+Rutgers: The upstart Scarlet Knights are now winners of eight of their last nine and 13-0 at home.
 Three games over .500 for the first time since the start of the 1998-99 Big East season where Rutgers went 9-5, the program could crack the Top 25 this week after receiving eight votes in last week’s poll and going 2-0 this week.

 OUTREBOUNDED